 The Danielson Framework for teacher observations has become increasingly popular in school districts around the country.
 What sets the Danielson Framework apart from other teacher evaluation systems is the level of specificity used to construct teacher observation rubrics.
-By breaking down teaching into component parts and providing a clear description for each, the Danielson Framework provides educators with criteria that can be applied equally to all teachers across content areas and grade levels.
+By breaking down teaching into parts and providing a clear description for each, the Danielson Framework provides educators with criteria that can be applied equally to all teachers across content areas and grade levels.
 It focuses on the knowledge of students, the knowledge of content, and enhancing professional practice.

 What is the Danielson Framework for Teacher Observation?